October 6, 2018 at 7:19 am #16013RadarModerator

 The beast itself…

-Not only do you get all this but when you pull up at junction you don’t even have to put your feet down and risk marking your handmade leather brogues (its a posh bike and should be ridden suitably attired)…just hit a button on the bars and the MP3 will diligently stand upright without your assistance!
+Not only do you get all this but when you pull up at junction you don’t even have to put your feet down.
+No risk marking your handmade leather brogues here: The Piaggio is a posh bike and should be ridden suitably attired.
+You merely have to hit a button on the bars.
+Then the MP3 will diligently stand upright without your assistance!
 How cool is that?!
 This unique trick is enabled by the complex and very clever front suspension set up that tilts the dual wheels are you take a bend but also allows the legs to be locked when needed at rest.
 It even has a park brake you can engage so if you pull up on a gradient there is no problem.
 But this is not new, The MP3 has been on sale in various guises since 2006, but this is my first opportunity to try one.

 This is the button you press to keep the Piaggio upright at rest

 More of a cavern, ‘under seat storage’ doesn’t really do this justice…plenty of room for 20 B&H and your butties

 Nonetheless we were soon sweeping along the A449 at indicated 70mph.
 The engine did feel a little tight, but the single cylinder 493cc 44bhp unit pushed us along willingly.
 The twin front wheels track the big sweeping bends on that road faithfully, the complex set up, allows the two wheels ‘lean’ in unison.
 Similar to a Yamaha Tricity I rode a couple of years ago, but the whole bike feels way more substantial that the little Yamaha.
 The big dual carriageway test passed with some aplomb it was time to give it the beans in the twisties.